 35 years after it was founded in the Cambodian refugee camps in Thailand, HI continues to support the most vulnerable Cambodians, including thousands of survivors of mines and explosive remnants of war.

-HI's programme notably focuses on access to rehabilitation care and orthopaedic fitting, and the detection of disabilities in very young children.
+Humanity & Inclusion's programme notably focuses on access to rehabilitation care and orthopaedic fitting, and the detection of disabilities in very young children.
 The organisation is also working to promote the professional inclusion of people with disabilities, so as to reduce poverty and social exclusion in a sustainable way.
-Finally, HI is helping to limit the onset of disabilities by improving mother and child health care and road safety.
+The organisation also promotes the involvement of the most vulnerable people in local governance.

 Infamous for its tragic history, Cambodia is considered to be one of the countries with the largest number of mines in the world.
 It is also one of the poorest.
 Thanks to a period of relative stability, the country is re-launching its economic development.

 Cambodia has been at peace since 1998 but remains marked by the legacy of almost 40 years of war and is still largely dependent on international aid.
-Nevertheless, the country is changing.
+Nevertheless, the country is changing rapidly.

 Nevertheless, there is still much poverty and inequality.
 There is continued corruption and impunity for the richest members of society and numerous problems remain unresolved.
 The still-fragile economy generates little public revenue, which explains the continued weaknesses in the health and education systems.